Know your monthly strata fees and what’s included

 A client recently told me they preferred to buy in a strata that had fewer amenities so that their monthly maintenance fees would remain low.
 That got me thinking perhaps we should be discussing maintenance fees and what they include.

 While I did understand where my client was coming from, I also said it’s not a bad idea to consider where you are buying and what buyers will expect on resale.
-For example, if you live in a condo downtown, it’s almost a given that you should have a pool, a gym and Concierge.
+For example, if you live in a condo downtown, it’s almost a given that you should have a pool, gym, and concierge.
 Even though you may not use the amenities, it will help you on resale when it’s time to sell.

 With the depreciation reports required for stratas, we are even seeing boosted monthly fees for a specific amount of time, so strata can build up a fund for an expenditure.